 Let’s Get To It!

 Once you have prepared the chorizo, there are a few options.
-You can use quart size freezer bags to freeze the chorizo in 1 cup portions.
+In the past, I used quart size freezer bags to freeze the chorizo in 1 cup portions.
 You could use the collagen links that I show you in this post.
 Fill them, freeze the links filled with fresh chorizo.
 Or, you can fill casings, then hang the tied casings to dry for 6-7 days.
-I was told by a friend, that I could dry them out in the refrigerator as well.
+A follower told me, that I could dry them out in the refrigerator as well.
 Not sure how long it takes to dry out.
 I will keep you posted!

 Be Careful When Adding Vinegar Directly To The Meat!